-The Canon EOS 5DS and the Nikon D3400 are two digital cameras that were announced, respectively, in February 2015 and August 2016.
+The Canon EOS 5DS and the Nikon D3400 are two digital cameras that were revealed to the public, respectively, in February 2015 and August 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5DS) and an APS-C (D3400) sensor.
-The Canon has a resolution of 50.3 megapixel, whereas the Nikon provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 50.3 megapixels, whereas the Nikon provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 5DS vs Nikon D3400

 An illustration of the physical size and weight of the Canon 5DS and the Nikon D3400 is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 5DS – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3400 is considerably smaller (31 percent) than the Canon 5DS.
 Moreover, the D3400 is substantially lighter (52 percent) than the 5DS.
 It is worth mentioning in this context that the 5DS is splash and dust resistant, while the D3400 does not feature any corresponding weather-sealing.